kubermatic/kubermatic/docs/proposals/improve-addons.md

 - spec:
   - name → name of the helm release
   - values →override of values.
 Uses helms standard `values.yaml` override
+- we propose to use helm's build in dependency mechanism and not build any custom logic around it

 *note: the \[TemplateData\](*[*Addons - Kubermatic Documentation*](https://docs.kubermatic.com/kubermatic/v2.18/guides/addons/)*) is passed as an additional value to helm*